strace - trace system calls and signals

 - --raw=syscall_set

-- Print raw, undecoded arguments for the specified set of system calls.
+- Prints raw, undecoded arguments for the specified set of system calls.
 The

-trace option.
-This option has the effect of causing all arguments to
+--trace option.
+This option has the effect of causing all arguments

-be printed in hexadecimal.
-This is mostly useful if you don't trust the
+to be printed in hexadecimal.
+This option is useful if the decoding is not

-decoding or you need to know the actual numeric value of an argument.
-See
+trusted, or if the actual numeric value of an argument is needed.
+See also

 - -e read=set